algobulls/pyalgotrading/docs/testing.md

 all_strategies
 ```

-An example of the output wil be:
+An example of the output will be:
 ![Output](output.png "Sample Output")

 ### Select the SMA strategy